Meet Jim, the construction hiring manager. He's all that stands between you and a high-paying construction job.

 Pro Tip: There are a thousand construction skills.
 Luckily, you only need to list the ones the hiring manager wants on a resume for construction.

 Want to build up your skills section?
 See the construction resume sample up top for inspiration.
-Also, see our guide: "+30 Best Examples of What Skills to Put on a Resume (Proven Tips)"
+Also, see our guide: "

 How to Add Other Sections for an Effective Resume